 Subhro K. Sen, MD

 Dr. Sen’s general clinical interests are in reconstructive surgery, microvascular surgery, and hand and upper extremity surgery.
 His practice includes: post-traumatic extremity reconstruction; post-oncologic reconstruction of the head and neck, trunk and extremities; perforator flap surgery; and melanoma surgery.
-He is also leading the effort to develop a comprehensive Wound and Limb Salvage Center at Stanford.
-As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, degenerative conditions, peripheral nerve injuries, and congenital hand differences.
+He is medical director of the Advanced Wound Care Center at Stanford Health Care.
+As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, degenerative conditions, peripheral nerve injuries, and complex upper extremity flap reconstruction.

 In addition to his clinical practice, Dr. Sen is involved in research, publication, and teaching.
 His peer-reviewed research includes studies on extremity reconstruction, peripheral nerve regeneration, and he has authored a number of book chapters on a variety of plastic and hand surgery topics.
 He has a strong interest in medical device innovation and is currently a faculty fellow in the Stanford Byers Center for Biodesign.